 (f) provide to the Board at the time of each payment of levy to the Fund under paragraph (e), all levy payment forms and a summary of levy payments in a form approved by the Board, relating to that levy.

-12. Certificate of appointment of authorised person
+12. Certificate of appointment of authorised person (Act s.
+28(2))

 The certificate issued to an authorised person under section 28(2) of the Act shall be in the form of Form 1 in Schedule 2.